meglecz/mkCOInr/doc/content/tutorial.rst

 The data/bold_taxon_list_2022-02-24.txt taxon list file is constructed manually from taxa on `NCBI Taxonomy  <https://www.boldsystems.org/index.php/TaxBrowser_Home>`_.
 This might need to be updated later.
-Each taxa on the list has less than 500M specimen records on BOLD.
+Each taxon on the list has less than 500M specimen records on BOLD.

-Alternativelly, it is also possible to use a list of large taxa (e.g. Arthropoda) and ask the sript to cut up large taxa to subtaxa if they have more then *max_record_n* sepcimen records.
+Alternatively, it is also possible to use a list of large taxa (e.g. Arthropoda) and ask the sript to cut up large taxa to subtaxa if they have more then *max_record_n* specimen records.
-However, this solution have some pitfalls (see :ref:`description of download_bold.pl <download_bold_reference>`).
+However, this solution has some pitfalls (see :ref:`description of download_bold.pl <download_bold_reference>`).

 .. code-block:: bash